How to grow tulips

 They prefer average garden soil, which drains freely.
 If the soil is too sandy and dry, mix compost or rotted cow manure through it a few weeks before planting.
-If it’s heavy and clayey, build up a raised bed or grow bulbs in pots.
+If it’s heavy and clay-like, build up a raised bed or grow bulbs in pots.

 Keep the soil lightly moist.
 If you get regular rain in autumn and winter, you may not need to water at all!